YeMinLattakaKoJ/zabbix-custom-templates/README.md

 ---

-## 📡 Templates Included

-### 1. Template
-A general-purpose template for monitoring routers, switches, firewalls, and other network appliances.

----

-### 2. Custom Template(s)
-Custom templates tailored for specific use cases.

----

 ## 🛠 Requirements
 - **Zabbix 6.0+** (tested; may also work on newer versions)
 - SNMP enabled on network devices (for Network Device Template)